HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 Refer to the following methodology used for the performance tests.

-### Overview of DX rendering sizing-performance tests
+### Overview of DX Compose rendering sizing-performance tests

-These sizing tests evaluated rendering scenarios for WCM, DAM, and HCL DX pages and portlets.
+These sizing tests evaluated rendering scenarios for WCM, DAM, and HCL DX Compose pages and portlets.
 The activities used a rendering setup in AWS/Native-Kubernetes, where Kubernetes was installed directly on Amazon EC2 instances.
-Combination runs were performed that rendered WCM content, DAM assets, and DX pages and portlets.
+Combination runs were performed that rendered WCM content, DAM assets, and DX Compose pages and portlets.
 The load distribution was WCM content (40%), DAM assets (30%), and DX pages and portlets (30%).
 All systems were pre-populated before performing the rendering tests.

 ### Rendering scenarios and users details